luozichen/Isovector-Polarimeter-Dev/README.md

 ## 📅 Development Log

 ### January 2026
+* **2026-01-15:**
+   * Assembled fourth and final detector with finalised design: (Outer scintillator casing v4 + Outer PMT casing v2 + Outer base casing v3 + Base 01)
+   * Cosmic rays detected in all four detectors.
 * **2026-01-14:**
    * Printed outer casing for Base (v3) for the first and final time, applied bed adhesive for improved first-layer adhesion.
 (This casing is needed for Base 01, as it doesn't fit as tightly to the PMT as the other bases)
    * Assembled third detector with finalised design: (Outer scintillator casing v4 + Outer PMT casing v2 + Outer base casing v2 + Base 03)
+     * Before assembly, the PMT and base was tested with LED signal.
+Signal was picked up in the oscilloscope, but not caused by LED.
+LED was definitely working (visible blue light when cranked up to 5V.)
+But PMT couldn't measure the signal when LED was at 2.8V, which had worked before.
+Unsure of what caused the issue.
+     * Gambled on the assumption that PMT and base were working fine, and assembled the detector anyways.
+Cosmic rays were detected.
 * **2026-01-13:**
    * Printed outer casing for Base (v2) for the second time, applied bed adhesive for improved first-layer adhesion.
    * Printed outer casing for Base (v2) for the third time, applied bed adhesive for improved first-layer adhesion.